 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 Set on the banks of the Rhône and surrounded by medieval stone ramparts, Avignon is one of Provence’s biggest cities.
-So I was expecting it to be, well, a bit more like a big city.
-But instead I found a place with a relaxed, small town feel.
+So I was expecting it to be, well, more like a big city.
+But instead I found a place with a relaxed, small-town feel.
 It comes with a fascinating history, and its time as home of the Popes means there’s some impressive art and architecture.

-But Avignon isn’t just looking towards to the past – there’s a big student population and new bars, restaurants and shops springing up all the time.
-It’s a great place to while away a day or two of eating, drinking and sightseeing, not to mention exploring some of the gorgeous Provençal countryside on its doorstep.
-So here are some of my favourite things to do in Avignon.
+But Avignon isn’t just looking towards to the past – there’s a big student population with new bars and restaurants springing up all the time.
+It’s a good place to while away a day or two eating, drinking and sightseeing, not to mention exploring the gorgeous Provençal countryside on its doorstep.
+So here’s my pick of the best things to do in Avignon.

 Dance ‘Sur le Pont d’Avignon’

 Avignon’s most famous landmark is a bridge that doesn’t actually go anywhere, and it’s all thanks to an old song.
 The Pont d’Avignon – or the Pont St-Bénezet to give it its proper name – only goes halfway across the river.
 But the original 11th-century wooden version connected Avignon with nearby Villeneuve-lès-Avignon.